Generative Adversarial Networks for Image Super-Resolution: A Survey: Introduction

-To obtain a better and more efficient SR model, a variety of deep learning methods were applied to a large-scale image dataset to solve the super-resolution tasks.
+To obtain a better and more efficient SR model, a variety of deep learning methods were applied to a large-scale image dataset to solve the super-resolution tasks \cite{guo2023pft,gao2023ctcnet}.
 For instance, Dong et al. proposed a super-resolution convolutional neural network (SRCNN) based pixel mapping that used only three layers to obtain stronger learning ability than these of some popular machine learning methods on image super-resolution \cite{dong2015image}.
 Although the SRCNN had a good SR effect, it still faced problems in terms of shallow architecture and high complexity.
 To overcome challenges of shallow architectures, Kim et al. \cite{kim2016accurate} designed a deep architecture by stacking some small convolutions to improve performance of image super-resolution.
 Tai et al. \cite{tai2017image} relied on recursive and residual operations in a deep network to enhance learning ability of a SR model.
 To further improve the SR effect, Lee et al. \cite{lim2017enhanced} used weights to adjust residual blocks to achieve better SR performance.
 To extract robust information, the combination of traditional machine learning methods and deep networks can restore more detailed information for SISR \cite{wang2015deep}.
 For instance, Wang et al. \cite{wang2015deep} embedded sparse coding method into a deep neural network to make a tradeoff between performance and efficiency in SISR.
 To reduce the complexity, an up-sampling operation is used in a deep layer in a deep CNN to increase the resolution of low-frequency features and produce high-quality images \cite{dong2016accelerating}.
-For example, Dong et al. \cite{dong2016accelerating} directly exploited the given low-resolution images to train a SR model for improving training efficiency, where the SR network used a deconvolution layer to reconstructing HR images.
+For example, Dong et al. \cite{dong2016accelerating} directly exploited the given low-resolution images to train a SR model for improving training efficiency, where the SR network used a deconvolution layer to reconstruct HR images.
 There are also other effective SR methods.
 For example, Lai et al. \cite{lai2017deep} used Laplacian pyramid technique into a deep network in shared parameters to accelerate the training speed for SISR.
 Zhang et al. \cite{zhang2018image} guided a CNN by attention mechanisms to extract salient features for improving the performance and visual effects in image SISR.
+Dynamic super resolution network (DSRNet) \cite{tian2024imagesuperresolutiondynamicnetwork} proposes a dynamic network architecture that utilizes a dynamic gate mechanism to dynamically adjust network parameters to adapt to different scenarios, significantly enhancing the robustness and applicability of the image super-resolution model in complex scenes.
+Tian et al. \cite{tiancosine} proposed a cosine network-based method for SISR, which introduced odd and even enhancement blocks to extract complementary homologous structural information and incorporated a cosine annealing mechanism to optimize the training process, thereby achieving superior performance on multiple public datasets.